How To Start Your Fall Garden In Georgia

 winter-vegetables

 For most of the country, fall signals the end of the growing season and an end to gardening.
 For many, it’s a relief to be done with all the chores that go into gardening.
-But here in Georgia, we are blessed with mild weather most of the year which means our growing season is longer.
+But here in Georgia, we are blessed with mild weather most of the year, so our growing season is longer.
 Most of the state is in USDA hardiness zones 7a to 8b.
-That means that in addition to a spring garden, you also can plant vegetables in late summer or early fall for a second crop.
+That means that you can plant vegetables in late summer or early fall for a second crop in addition to a spring garden.

 Benefits of Fall Gardening

 Having a fall garden gives those of us with a green thumb fresh homegrown vegetables late into the fall and even the winter.
-One of the benefits of gardening in the fall is that temperatures are cooler which makes gardening more pleasant.
+One of the benefits of gardening in the fall is that temperatures are cooler, making gardening more pleasant.
 Another great benefit is that there are fewer pests to deal with in the fall.
-On the other hand, fewer insects mean fewer pollinators which means you can only plant certain types of crops.
+On the other hand, fewer insects mean fewer pollinators, which means you can only plant certain types of crops.

 Where To Plant Your Fall Garden

-Fall crops can do well late into the fall and even into the winter but you might want to protect them if your area is prone to frost.
-Here are some clever ways to beat the cold and keep your garden going all year long.
+Fall crops can do well late into the fall and even into the winter, but you might want to protect them if your area is prone to frost.
+Here are some clever ways to beat the cold and keep your garden going all year.

 Build a Cold Frame Garden